circonus/docs/content/circonus/on-premises/installation/installation.md

    datacenter.
 There are several exceptions to this rule:
    * The `caql_broker` role must list all nodes from both datacenters.
 They will operate as one cluster.
-   * While its `_machlist` contains only the local node(s), the `stratcon` role's `groups` attribute must be specified, to describe how the nodes are grouped by datacenter.
-The `node_ids` attribute must list all nodes from both DCs as well.
-For example, if you had a single node for the role in each location, the stratcon attributes for the primary datacenter would look like this:
-     ```
-     "_machlist": [ "DC1server" ],
-     "groups": [
-       ["DC1server"],
-       ["DC2server"]
-     ],
-       "node_ids": {
-         "DC1server": "<uuid>",
-         "DC2server": "<uuid>"
-     }
-     ```
-     The backup datacenter would have only the local stratcon node in `_machlist`, but its `groups` and `node_ids` would be identical to the primary.
-This ensures that metric data will flow to both datacenters.
    * The `web_db` role must have all web_db nodes from both datacenters, and its attributes must be set in the following manner:
      * `master` must be set to the primary DB host in the active datacenter, in